delr3ves/WeCodePropertiesSwift/README.md

 This project contains a few branches in order to help you with irrelevant implementation details that could be time consuming but don't add any value to this Workshop.

 ### Project scafolding:
-Just a simple scafolding of a Kotlin project in order to run the tests
+Just a simple scafolding of a Swift project in order to run the tests

 ```
 git checkout scafolding